tsmx/nodejs-cloud-function-tutorial/README.md

 That's it.
 The cloud function will now receive the key and the configuration values can be decrypted.

+Too see it in action, simply call the provided [secure-config cloud function](https://europe-west3-tsmx-gcp.cloudfunctions.net/secure-config-function).

 ## Summary

 Following this tutorial we now have a convenient configuration managament for a GCP cloud function.